How to Plan Successful B2B Seminars and transform your business income

 Seminar marketing can mean money in the bank

 In the same way that the newsletter articles will appeal to different people, business seminars are exactly the same.
-Businesses have differing interests, so it is important to identify what subject matter would be most appealing.
+Businesses have different interests, so it is important to identify what subject matter would be most appealing.
 It’s no good simply trying to pitch to everyone.

 Your job is to find out what subjects would pull these people out of their comfortable warm offices and spend a few hours with you.
 So get someone to do the research.

 Because people respond differently, you need to decide what type of event you wish to hold.
 Think about your customer base and the types of products or services you provide.
 Although this article is about seminars, it may be that other events are better suited:

 - If you're part of a Law Firm, Financial Advisors or Accountants, would a seminar suit your clients?

 - If you're involved in technology, such as Telecoms, IT, Software or Office Furniture, would an exhibition scenario be more suited?